Skip to Content

 Visit the pumpkin patch at Davison Orchards

-If fall was a place, it would be Davison Orchards.
-This family run farm features a produce market brimming with pumpkins, squash, gourds and apples as well as freshly baked pies, preserves and other harvest delights.
+This family-run farm features a produce market brimming with pumpkins, squash, gourds and apples as well as freshly baked pies, preserves and other harvest delights.

 Side view of brick Davison Orchards building with pumpkin decorations and pumpkins for sale